electronicarts/fastnoise/README.md

                     slices will be put together into a single image.

   -numsteps \<steps> - specify how many iterations of optimization to do. defualts to 10,000.

+  -output \<type>  - Force an output type.  type can be: exr, csv.

 Parameter Explanation:
 - Box size is diameter, so 3 gives you 3x3, 5 gives you 5x5 etc.